captBlackb3ard/cybersec/red_team/0-python-sshbruteforce-creds/README.md

 + Closes SSH connections after each attempt to help with rate limiting on the server, and
 + Logging (console and to a file - ssh_bruteforce.log, for future reference and debugging).

 I removed threading for this version of the script and opted to use file streaming to allow it to handle large files (~ 2 files with 100K rows of entries) instead of loading the entire file into RAM for processing.
-Files with 100K+ lines each, and the script will start encountering performance bottlenecks.
+For files with 100K+ lines each, and the script will start encountering performance bottlenecks.

 ## Usage
 Execute the following commands at the terminal: